SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * War Magic

-You can use your bonus action to attack using the weapon in your main hand after casting a spell or cantrip.
+You can use your bonus action to attack using the weapon in your main hand after casting a spell (or a cantrip if enabled on mod ui rules).

 ## Level 14